virtual-labs/exp-constructors-and-inheritance-iitk/experiment/theory.md

 Inheritance is a feature that says if you define a new class giving a reference of some other class then due to inheriting property of python your new class will inherit all attributes and behavior of the parent class.
 A Constructor is a special kind of method that have same name as the class in python self variable do the same.
-It can be used to set the values of the members of an object.
+It can be used to set the values of the members of an object.<br><br>

-How to define constructor
+How to define constructor<br><br>
-Syntax:
+Syntax:<br><br>
 <img src="images/img1.PNG"><br><br>
-How to give values to objects using constructors
 <b>Types of constructors : </b><br><br>

 default constructor: The default constructor is a simple constructor which doesn’t accept any arguments.
 Its definition has only one argument which is a reference to the instance being constructed.